 He is a frequent speaker at local and national technology events, and was included on Washingtonian’s Tech Titans list in May 2011 and 2013.
 The Northern Virginia Technology Council presented Don with its prestigious “Lifetime Navigator” Award for his work with entrepreneurs in March 2011.
 He was named the Northern Virginia Technology Council “Financier of the Year” in June 2012.

-Don's long history in the tech industry includes serving as president at Attitude Network, one of the first online entertainment networks, which was sold to TheGlobe.com in 1999.
+Prior to his career in venture capital which he began with Intersouth Partners in 2000, Don spent many years in business management, serving as president at Attitude Network, one of the first online entertainment networks, which was sold to TheGlobe.com in 1999.
 He also managed channel distribution and brand marketing in 50 countries for IBM’s $2 billion network hardware division and served as COO of DaVinci Systems where he spearheaded the company’s acquisition by ON Technology.
 Don designed and launched Novell’s much-emulated global Authorized Dealer Program in the late 80’s.
 He currently heads the Capital Formation Committee for the Northern Virginia Technology Council.

 Don earned a Bachelor of Business Administration from James Madison University and a Master of Science in Bioscience Management from George Mason University.

 Don previously served on the Enterprise Investment Advisory Committee for the State of Maryland and the Investment Advisory Board of the State of Virginia’s Growth Acceleration Program (GAP), as well as the board of the Virginia Tech Intellectual Properties Foundation.